mjohnston/react-native-webpack-server/README.md

 ### Setup

-By default React Native will look for **index.ios.js**/**index.android.js** at the root of the project.
+By default React Native will look for **index.ios.js** and **index.android.js** at the root of the project.
 Delete these files and add entries in your webpack config:

 ```js
 entry: {